-How nudge theory and design thinking can help your government IT project succeed has been added to your bookmarks.
+How nudge theory and design thinking can help your government IT project succeed has been saved

 Technology adoption is ultimately about human behavior.
 Learn how organizations can use a "people-first" approach and infuse behavioral insights into the mix to improve outcomes.